 In a life that's already crowded with work and family obligations, starting a degree program can be daunting.
 At St. Scholastica, our online advisors work closely with you to create an individualized program plan that fits your previous education and personal life.
 If you need to take a semester off for personal or professional reasons, we'll help keep you on track for graduation.

-For RNs, a baccalaureate degree can mean a wage increase, a leadership position, or it can serve as a stepping stone to advanced practice nursing.
-The Bureau of Labor Statistics projects 26% growth in the nursing field over the next decade.
+For R.N.s, a baccalaureate degree can mean a wage increase, a leadership position, or can serve as a stepping stone to advanced-practice nursing.
+The Bureau of Labor Statistics projects 26 percent growth in the nursing field over the next decade.
+The American Association of Colleges of Nursing's August 2012 research on new graduate employment found that 88% of new of new baccalaureate-prepared nurses were employed in nursing.
 Nurses with bachelor's and master's degrees will be the best prepared to take advantage of these opportunities.
 In addition, a bachelor's degree can increase the opportunities available to you, opening up positions in administration, research, consulting or teaching.